BinaryAbyssStudios/NetVitals/README.md

 > **Disclamer**
 >
-> all executeable files in the releases
+> all executeable files in the releases down is the manual installations.

 ---